Kotti/kotti_user_manual/docs/adding_content/images.rst

 Let's add the image of the Bramley's Seedling tree, planted in 1809, to a document about the tree.
 Here you see where we are adding a document called "Bramley's Seedling" to "Featured Fruits", which had already been added.
-We have typed text describing the history of the tree, and are now ready to add the image.
+We have typed text describing the history of the tree, have entered three tags, "cooking," "juicing," and "heirloom," and are now ready to add a photograph.

 ..
 Image:: ../images/adding_bramleys_seedling_document.png